-As Associate Curator of Arts of the Americas at the Art Institute of Chicago, Hamilton stewards the museum's collection of predominantly ancient American art.
+As Associate Curator of Arts of the Americas at the Art Institute of Chicago, Hamilton stewards the museum's collection of predominantly ancient art of the Americas.
 He seeks to grow collections of colonial Latin American art, arts of the Black Atlantic, Caribbean art, and contemporary Native American and Latinx art, among others, in order to present more inclusive and representative histories of art in this hemisphere.
 He is committed to building relationships with communities, artists, and makers throughout the Americas.
 As an art historian, curator, author, and artist, he is concerned with the ethical, social, and intellectual stakes of art history in the twenty-first century.
 Hamilton explores these topics and others in the classes he teaches as a Lecturer in the Department of Art History at the University of Chicago.

 Hamilton’s first book, Scale & the Incas, was published by Princeton University Press in 2018.
 Although questions of form are fundamental to the study of art history, the issue of scale has been underexamined.
 This work analyzes the role of scale in Inca material culture, built environments, and worldviews, arguing that it was a central tenet of their intellectual tradition and a fundamental way they perceived and expressed meaning.
 Scale & the Incas includes over seventy hand-drawn and -painted color plates that depict the scales of nearly two hundred artifacts and archaeological sites alongside embedded scale markers, other objects, and silhouettes of hands and bodies.